 Orlando Burglary Defense Lawyer

 If you have been charged with any type of burglary in Orlando please contact Chris S. Boatright, P.A. at 407-740-8300 to discuss what options may be available to get your burglary charge dismissed or reduced.
-One way to get your burglary charge dismissed is by completing a Pre-Trial Diversion program.
-Not every burglary case is eligible for a Pre-Trial Diversion program.
+One way to get your burglary charge dismissed is by completing a Pretrial Diversion program.
+Not every burglary case is eligible for a Pretrial Diversion program.
+See below for information on Pre-Trial Diversion.

 Former Burglary Prosecutor